EdwinVW/dapr-workshop/Assignment03/step-by-step-java.md

 ## Step 5: Test the application

 You're going to start all the services now.
-You specify the custom components folder you've created on the command-line using the `--components-path` flag so Dapr will use these config files:
+You specify the custom components folder you've created on the command-line using the `--resources-path` flag so Dapr will use these config files:

 1. Make sure no services from previous tests are running (close the command-shell windows).